trilinos/Trilinos/packages/muelu/doc/TutorialReadTheDocs/pages/rebalancing_hypergraph_repartitioning.rst

 XML interface
 =============

-The corresponding XML parameter file looks as
+The corresponding XML parameter file looks like

 .. literalinclude:: ../../../test/tutorial/s5a.xml
   :language: xml
   :caption:

 It is stored in **../../../test/tutorial/s5a.xml**.
-In this example we define a smoothed aggregation transfer operator strategy (using the *PgPFactory*) for non-symmetric systems.
+In this example we define a smoothed aggregation transfer operator strategy
+(using the *PgPFactory*) for non-symmetric systems.
 The level smoother is chosen to be an over-relaxed symmetric Gauss--Seidel method.
 A direct solver is applied on the coarsest level.
 Please compare the building blocks in the xml file with Figure **\ref{fig:rebalanceddesignpgamg}**.
 Be aware that the *Nullspace* variable now is also generated by the *myRebalanceProlongatorFact*.

 .. admonition:: Exercise 1
     Choose option 1 in the problem menu of **hands-on.py** to run the *Laplace 2D* example on a :math:`300\times 300` mesh.